 For my standard operating procedure example, I'll keep it simple.
 The purpose of creating invoices is simple: to get paid!
-Including that as the reasoning will help anyone know that this process matters and that it's vital to run each month.
+Including the "why" will help anyone know that this process matters and is vital to perform each month.

 Also, make sure to include some administrative details on who should maintain the SOP.
 That identifies who'll work on it.

 Where does the documented process fit into the overall business picture?
 When should it be performed, and what other steps are required before it can be completed?
 Many processes are dependent on other steps, so make sure that this is captured.

 When is the task performed, and how often is it performed?
 These are all details that have to be captured in an SOP so that anyone can be followed by others.

 3. Create Detailed, Concrete Steps

 Now, we've arrived at the most important part of the SOP building process: simple steps that anyone can follow.

 Document the steps involved with the process.
 Make them as simple as possible.
 For me, I find it easiest to write an SOP step list while performing the task for myself so that nothing is forgotten.